solin020/Dialogtree_phonebot/README.md

+#Microservices
 ANNA consists of the following microservices
+##phonebot_tts
--text to speech, in tts.py.
+This is the text to speech server, located in tts.py.
 This service can be started by running "systemctl start service phonebot_tts"

+##phonebot_stt
--speech to text, in stt.py
-This service can be started by running "systemctl start service phonebot_stt"
+This is the speech to text server, located in stt.py This service can be started by running "systemctl start service phonebot_stt"

+##phonebot_llm
--a large language dialog model which can be queried to respond to a turn of a conversation, in llm.py This service can be started by running "systemctl start service phonebot_llm"
+This is the large language model conversation partner server, located in llm.py This service can be started by running "systemctl start service phonebot_llm"

--a control server, in app.py
+##phonebot
 This service can be started by running "systemctl start service phonebot_gateway".
 It makes use of call_state.py. call_state.py contains the class CallState, whose objects each control one ongoing phonecall. app.py can spawn multiple of these in response to simultaneous phonecalls, allowing ANNA